openshift-labs/learn-katacoda/middleware/serverless/03-traffic-distribution.md

 greeter-v2-deployment-9984bb56d-gr4gp   2/2     Running   14s
 ```

-Now apply the update Knative service configuration using the command as shown in following listing: `oc -n knativetutorial apply -f /root/project/knative-tutorial/basics/service-pinned.yaml`{{execute}}
+Now apply the update Knative service configuration using the command as shown in following listing: `oc -n serverless-tutorial apply -f /root/serverless/basics/service-pinned.yaml`{{execute}}

-We can see the sub-routes: `oc -n knativetutorial get ksvc greeter -oyaml | yq r - 'status.traffic[*].url'`{{execute}}
+We can see the sub-routes: `oc -n serverless-tutorial get ksvc greeter -oyaml | yq r - 'status.traffic[*].url'`{{execute}}

 The above command should return you three sub-routes for the main greeter route:
-- *The sub route for the traffic tag current:* http://current-greeter.knativetutorial.example.com
+- *The sub route for the traffic tag current:* http://current-greeter.serverless-tutorial.example.com
-- *The sub route for the traffic tag prev:* http://prev-greeter.knativetutorial.example.com
+- *The sub route for the traffic tag prev:* http://prev-greeter.serverless-tutorial.example.com
-- *The sub route for the traffic tag latest:* http://latest-greeter.knativetutorial.example.com
+- *The sub route for the traffic tag latest:* http://latest-greeter.serverless-tutorial.example.com

 You will notice that the command does not create any new configuration/revision/deployment as there was no application update (e.g. image tag, env var, etc), but when you call the service, Knative scales up the `greeter-v1` and the service responds with the text `Hi greeter ⇒ '9861675f8845' : 1`.